ourcodingclub/ourcodingclub.github.io/_tutorials/spatial-modelling-inla.md

                                          compute = T))
 ```

 We need to extract the index of the data from the prediction part of the stack (using the tag "Pred" we assigned to the stack) and use it to select the relevant posterior mean and sd for the predicted response variable.
-Then we use the `inla.mesh.projector()` function to calculate the projection from the Mesh to the grid we created (pred.grid)
+Then we use the `inla.mesh.projector()` function to calculate the projection from the Mesh to the grid we created (`pred.grid`).

 ```R
 index.pred <- inla.stack.index(StackJoin, "Pred")$data